 Read an overview of our Public Art Program here.

 Our latest sculpture, nicknamed “Wolfie” is a playful bronze by Montana born artist Brad Rude that tells the tale of a wolf on his own quest.
-Looking ahead on his journey, the wolf strides forward with the aid of two wheels and a walking stick.
-Ears up, erect, with slightly tilted head he appears to hear or see something.
-The vintage, red bicycle wheels show a folk art influence.
-The color and animated texture of the animal’s coat adds an element of intrigue.
-Richly layered bronze patina finishes the sculpture in a most magical way.
+Looking ahead on her journey, the wolf strides forward with the aid of two vintage red wheels and a walking stick.
+Ears up, erect, with a slightly tilted head she appears to hear or see something.
+Richly layered colored patina and animated texture of the animal’s coat finishes the sculpture in a most magical way.
 The wolf captures the spirit of each of us as we look forward to our next adventure.

 10 Haikus written by local students displayed on plaques at Big Sky's local trailheads